 On the other hand, if you do cook these a little too much, just convince your family that it was intentional.
 I may or may not have made “Chocolate Oatmeal Crumble” for my family to spoon over vanilla ice cream.
 Just sayin’.
 And they loved it.

 - 2 oz. unsweetened chocolate baking squares (Most baking chocolate comes in a four-ounce bar.)

 - 1/2 cup milk (low fat, fat-free, almond milk, etc.)

 - 2 tsp vanilla

-Combine sugar, butter, baking squares, and milk to a medium saucepan and bring to a boil while stirring.
-After bringing it to a boil, turn down to medium-high and let boil for an additional 3 minutes.
-Remove from heat.
-Whisk in salt (if using unsalted butter) and vanilla.
-Stir in oats and let rest for 3 minutes.
-Spoon out onto parchment paper to cool and to finish setting. the end result will be cookies that are somewhat hardened yet chewy and soft inside.
-Enjoy!
+Combine the first 5 ingredients in a medium saucepan and bring to a boil over medium-high heat while stirring.
+After bringing to a slight boil, turn down to medium and let boil without stirring until the temperature on the candy thermometer reads 250 degrees Fahrenheit.
+Remove from heat and transfer to a large bowl.
+Stir in vanilla and oats and let rest for 3 minutes.
+Using a soup spoon, spoon out cookies onto parchment paper to cool and to finish setting.
+They will look shiny but will set as they cool.
+The end result will be cookies that are somewhat hard yet chewy and soft inside.

 ** Quick-cooking oats may be used for a smoother texture.
 Old-fashioned oats give the cookies more of a meaty, chewy texture.
 Q-C oats may affect the times listed and the ability for the cookie to set.